anotherchester/State-Drills/README.md

-Accordion drill was made by Fernando Gaol Fiho and Oleg Cherniaev
+Accordion drill was made by Fernando Gaol Filho and Oleg Cherniaev